pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 editpath: drupal-9-migration/05-drupal-9-to-pantheon.md
 ---

-In this doc, you'll migrate an existing Composer-managed Drupal 9 site from another platform to a new Drupal 9 site with [Integrated Composer](/integrated-composer) on Pantheon.
+This doc shows how to migrate an existing Composer-managed Drupal 9 site from another platform to a new Drupal 9 site with [Integrated Composer](/integrated-composer) on Pantheon.

 ## Overview